Vandivier/afterecon/content/2019-02-22-learning-to-build-a-budget-while-an-undergrad.md

 ---
-title: Learning to Build a Budget While an Undergrad
+title: "Learning to Build a Budget While an Undergrad"
 date: 2019-02-21 19:39:50
 author: John Vandivier
 ---